marijnkoolen/pilot-cth-programme/curriculum.md

 - Students present data sets

 Day 5 - DH Benelux
-- Live presentation of pilot at DH Benelux
+- Live streaming presentation of pilot at DH Benelux in The Hague

 ### Week 3